torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-10-10-times-trevor-noah-proved-he-is-the-goat.md

 This insightful remark maddened the French ambassador to the US, so much so that he sent a letter to Trevor, in which he resentfully complained about the comedian “denying [the French players] Frenchness” by celebrating an African victory.
 However, Trevor didn’t just back up without a fight, he commented on the issue and put it into the broader context of (post)colonialism, wisely reflecting on the difference between the alt-right and him talking about these players as Africans:

-“When I'm saying they're African, I'm not saying it as a way to exclude them from their Frenchness, but I'm rather using it to include them in my Africanness.”
+<span class="highlighted-text">“When I'm saying they're African, I'm not saying it as a way to exclude them from their Frenchness, but I'm rather using it to include them in my Africanness.”</span>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/COD9hcTpGWQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>